mantidproject/mantid/docs/source/release/v6.6.0/indirect_geometry.rst

 New Features
 ------------
-- A new interface has been created: the Indirect Data Manipulation Interface, from the Indirect Data Analysis interface the Sqw, Moments, and Symmetrise tabs have been moved into the new interface along with Elwin and Iqt from the Indirect Data Analysis interface.
+- A new interface has been created: the :ref:`Indirect Data Manipulation Interface <interface-inelastic-data-manipulation>`, from the Indirect Data Analysis interface the :ref:`Sqw <indirect-sqw>`, :ref:`Moments <indirect-moments>`, and :ref:`Symmetrise <indirect-symmetrise>` tabs have been moved into the new interface along with :ref:`Elwin <elwin>` and :ref:`Iqt <iqt>` from the Indirect Data Analysis interface.
 - Loads data from the beam monitor and  adds missing environment parameters, reactor power and scan period to the log when loading EMU event files using :ref:`LoadEMU <algm-LoadEMU>`.
 - Add support for sparse workspace features in the indirect correction interface